-SB 302 – (Hammond – R) The Educational Savings Account (ESA) bill made a surprise appearance on April 3rd.
-The bill was scheduled for hearing just before the deadline for bills to be heard in committee (if not heard they die).
-It was a “surprise” because the original bill was nearly totally rewritten by the sponsor of the bill, Senator Hammond, just prior to the meeting.
+SB 302 – (Hammond – R) The Educational Savings Account (ESA) bill made a surprise appearance on Friday, April 3rd (Good Friday!).
+The bill was scheduled for hearing on the of the deadline for bills to be heard in their first committee (if not heard they die).
+It was a “surprise” because the original bill was nearly totally rewritten by the sponsor of the bill, Senator Hammond, and national “school choice” advocates, The Friedman Foundation (now Ed Choice) just prior to the meeting.

-NHN was able to work with Senator Hammond and submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+NHN was able to work with Senator Hammond and by Monday, April 6th we submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+Further, the bill was amended to clearly state that a “homeschooled child” not an “opt-in child” who receives funding through the ESA program.
 Details of what happened can be found here, Homeschooling vs ESA Grant.
-Thankfully, in the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.
+In the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.

 Click here for continuing updates on ESA program.
 For more information on the impact of ESAs on homeschooling follow our blog; ESAs: Public-funded ED Choice vs. Self-funded Education Liberty

 Other bills of addressed by NHN in 2015: